 Music 53abcd

 Chorale

-2 units; 5 hours lecture

-Recommended Preparation: previous
+2 units: 5 hours lecture Recommended Preparation: previous choral experience

-choral experience

 Enrollment Limitation: Audition during the first week of class.
 The student needs to have the ability to sing a harmony part.

 Credit, degree applicable

-Transfer CSU, UC
+Transfer ČSU, UC

 This course provides an opportunity to participate in a small (30 voice) chamber chorale ensemble.
 Choral literature of all styles will be performed including folk songs and show tunes.
 Singers in this ensemble will perform on campus and in the community as well as on concert tours.

 Note: Letter grade or P/NP option.

+Music 55abcd

-Music 55abcd College Community Choir 1.5 units; 3 hours lecture Credit, degree applicable Transfer CSU, UC This is a course designed for the study and performance of major choral works in various styles.
-Although auditions are not required, emphasis will be placed on development of the voice in relation to choral singing, and public performances will be held on campus and in the community.
-Soloists, as needed, may be auditioned and chosen from among the chorus members.
+College Community Choir

+1.5 units; 3 hours lecture Credit, degree applicable Transfer ČSU, ÚC

+This is a course designed for the study and performance of major choral works including those with orchestra accompaniment, light opera, and other appropriate choral materials representing various style periods.
+Although there are no auditions, it is highly suggested that students be able to sing on pitch.
+If applicable, soloists may be auditioned from the choir members.
+Performances are held on campus and in the community.

 Note: Letter grade or P/NP option.

-Music 57abcd Women's Chorus 1.5 units; 3 hours lecture Enrollment Limitation: audition Credit, degree applicable Transfer CSU, UC This course provides an opportunity to participate in a women's choral ensemble.
+Music 57abcd Women's Chorus 1.5 units: 3 hours lecture Enrollment Limitation: audition Credit, degree applicable Transfer CSU, UC This course provides an opportunity to participate in a women's choral ensemble.
 Choral literature of all styles composed or arranged for women's voices will be performed.
 Singers in this ensemble will perform at the conclusion of each semester.
 Note: Letter grade or P/NP option.